DocHatty/associative-dreaming-mcp-server/README.md

 - chaosLevel 0.6: cross-domain (software → architecture → music)
 - chaosLevel 0.9: the weird leap (API design → grief → fermentation)

+*(This isn't a linear dial—the LLM interprets intent, not magnitude.)*

 ### RETURN
 Come back to an earlier concept, but you're different now.
 What do you see that you couldn't see before?
 This is NOT revision (fixing mistakes).
 This is re-seeing (transformed perspective).